Evelyn Sharp, Baroness Sharp

 Evelyn Adelaide Sharp, Baroness Sharp, GBE (25 May 1903 – 1 September 1985) was a British civil servant.
 She was the first woman to hold the position of Permanent Secretary, the most senior civil servant in a Ministry, at the Ministry of Housing and Local Government from 1955 to her retirement in 1966.

 Early life

 Sharp was born in Hornsey, Middlesex (now part of Haringey in north London).
-She was third of five children, with three sisters and a younger brother.
+She was the third of five children, with three sisters and a younger brother.
 Her parents were the Reverend Charles James Sharp, the Vicar of Ealing, and his wife, Mary Frances Musgrave Harvey.
 Her uncles included Richard Harvey, Archdeacon of Halifax; Sir John Harvey, Judge of the Supreme Court of New South Wales; and Sir Ernest Harvey, Bt, Chief Cashier of the Bank of England.

 She was educated at Dana House in Crouch Hill, and the North London Collegiate School.
 At St Paul's Girls' School, she captained both cricket and netball teams.
 In 1922 she moved to Somerville College, Oxford, graduating with a second in Modern History in 1925.